-During your travel in the country, you can come across different Indian tribes no matter the region.
-From the Himalayas to Andamans and even Rajasthan, the aboriginal tribes are found all over India.
+During your travels in the country, you can come across different Indian tribes, no matter the region.
+From the Himalayas to the Andamans and even Rajasthan, the aboriginal tribes are found all over India.
 However, the majority of the tribes reside in Central India.

 The Indian tribes are especially popular for their handicraft industry.
-Each tribe has a creative art and style of various hand-made goods which reflect their culture.
-On the other hand, tribes celebrate their festivals that are colorful and exciting to observe.
+Each tribe has a creative style for various hand-made goods that reflect their culture.
+On the other hand, tribes celebrate their festivals, which are colourful and exciting to observe.

-To gain more insight, here are 8 diverse aboriginal tribes of India:
+To gain more insight, here are eight diverse aboriginal tribes of India:

-The Gond, Gondi, or Koitur are spotted in several states including Madhya Pradesh, Chhattisgarh, Maharashtra, Odisha, and Andhra Pradesh.
+The Gond, Gondi, or Koitur are spotted in several states, including Madhya Pradesh, Chhattisgarh, Maharashtra, Odisha, and Andhra Pradesh.
 The Gond tribe is one of the largest Adivasi groups in India.
-This tribe is largely influenced by Hinduism.
+Hinduism largely influences this tribe.
 Some of the festivals they celebrate are Pola and Phag.

-Linguistically, the Gondi language is related to Telugu but they also speak regional languages like Marathi, Odia, and Hindi.
-If you steer inside a Gondi forest, you can experience the tribe’s ritualistic performances, observe traditional villages and their cuisine.
+Linguistically, the Gondi language is related to Telugu, but they also speak regional languages like Marathi, Odia, and Hindi.
+If you steer inside a Gondi forest, you can experience the tribe’s ritualistic performances and observe traditional villages and their cuisine.

-The Santal or Santhal tribe belongs to the Munda ethnic group.
-In terms of population, they are largely found in Jharkhand along with Assam, Bihar, and West Bengal.
-The tribe speaks the widely spoken Munda languages, Santali.
+The Santal, or Santhal, tribe belongs to the Munda ethnic group.
+In terms of population, they are largely found in Jharkhand, along with Assam, Bihar, and West Bengal.
+The tribe speaks the widely spoken Munda language, Santali.

-Sohrai is the main festival of the Santal tribe which celebrates the harvest.
-A feast is organized to honor and express gratitude to the livestock.
-During the festival, an indigenous Sohra art form is practiced.
-This art is intricate and is usually done in the traditional Santal homes.
+Sohrai is the main festival of the Santal tribe, which celebrates the harvest.
+A feast is organised to honour and express gratitude to the livestock.
+During the festival, an indigenous Sohra art form is practised.
+This art is intricate and is usually done in traditional Santal homes.
 The Santhal dance and music are some of the major attractions that cannot be missed.

-Garo indigenous tribe is one of the few matrilineal societies left in the world.
-They are a Tibeto-Burman ethnic group notably found in Assam, Meghalaya, Tripura, and Nagaland along with a few neighboring parts of West Bengal and Bangladesh.
+The Garo indigenous tribe remains one of the last matrilineal societies in the world.
+This Tibeto-Burman ethnic group is notable for its presence in Assam, Meghalaya, Tripura, and Nagaland, as well as in a few adjacent areas of West Bengal and Bangladesh.

 The modern Garo tribe is significantly influenced by Christianity.
 They are easily distinguished from other Meghalaya tribes such as Khasi and Jaintia.
-The men and women of the Garo tribe are always adorned with beautiful ornaments such as jaksan (bangles), ripok (necklace), Pilne (head ornament worn by women), and turban.
-They also carry along a principal weapon called mil am which is a two-edged sword.
+The men and women of the Garo tribe are always adorned with beautiful ornaments such as jaksan (bangles), ripok (necklace), Pilne (head ornament worn by women), and turbans.
+They also carry a principal weapon called the Milam, which is a two-edged sword.

-The Wangal festival is one of the biggest celebrations of the Garo tribe which is the thanksgiving after the harvest.
-Moreover, the tribe is also prominent for its Garo architecture such as Nokmong, Jamsireng, Jamadaal, and Nokpante.
+The Wangal festival is one of the biggest celebrations of the Garo tribe and is the Thanksgiving after the harvest.
+Moreover, the tribe is also prominent for its Garo architecture, such as Nokmong, Jamsireng, Jamadaal, and Nokpante.

-The Jarawa tribe resides in the stunning Andaman and Nicobar Island.
-They are one of the oldest tribes of India as they had inhabited the islands almost 60,000 years ago.
-With a scanty population of just 200–400, the Jarawa are usually dispersed along the western coast of the south and middle Andaman Island.
-They are part of the Great Andamanese Tribe which also includes the Onge, Jangil, and the Sentinelese.
+The Jarawa tribe resides on the stunning Andaman and Nicobar Islands.
+They are one of the oldest tribes in India, having inhabited the islands almost 60,000 years ago.
+With a scanty population of just 200–400, the Jarawa are usually dispersed along the western coast of the south and middle Andaman Islands.
+They are part of the Great Andamanese Tribe, which also includes the Onge, Jangil, and Inelese.

-Jarawas are traditionally hunter-forager- fishermen as well as warriors who protected their territory.
-However, the contact with the outside world led to a decrease in their numbers, as Jarawas were at risk of several diseases.
+Jarawas are traditionally hunter-foragers, fishermen, and warriors who protected their territory.
+However, contact with the outside world led to a decrease in their numbers, as Jarawas were at risk of several diseases.
 Today, they are largely dependent on campaigns led by Survival and Indian organizations.

 Amidst the royal palaces and forts of Rajasthan, the Bhil tribe is an important community in the state.
 This aboriginal tribe is an Indo-Aryan-speaking ethnic group.
 They are mostly spotted in the Aravalli ranges in Udaipur and the Bhasawar district.
 Besides Rajasthan, they are found in Maharashtra, Gujarat, Madhya Pradesh, and Chhattisgarh.

 The Bhil tribe is extremely popular for its rich culture.
-The notable Ghoomar dance is a traditional folk dance of the tribe that symbolizes womanhood.
-The major festivals of Bhils are the Bhagorai mela and the Gavari festival which attract a lot of tourists.
+The notable Ghoomar dance is a traditional folk dance of the tribe that symbolises womanhood.
+The major festivals in Bhils are the Bhagorai Mela and the Gavari Festival, which attract a lot of tourists.

 The Angamis belong to the Naga ethnic group and are notable for their majestic Hornbill festival.
 The Angami Nagas are settled in the Dimapur and Kohima districts of Nagaland and are divided into four regions.

-Irula also called Iruliga is a Dravidian ethnic group settled in the South Indian states of Karnataka, Kerala, and Tamil Nadu.
-This tribe is especially known for being an expert in rat and snake hunting skills.
-The Irulas are the second largest tribe in Kerala and are mostly seen in the Palakkad district.
+Irula, also called Iruliga, is a Dravidian ethnic group settled in the South Indian states of Karnataka, Kerala, and Tamil Nadu.
+This tribe is especially known for being experts in rat and snake hunting.
+The Irulas are the second-largest tribe in Kerala and are mostly seen in the Palakkad district.

-The indigenous Irula people are specialists in age-old herbal medicines and healing practices.
-They are primarily engaged in agricultural labor.
-The Irula are famous for their ritualistic practices and produce their own wooden instruments.
+The indigenous Irula people are specialists in age-old herbal medicines and healing practises.
+They primarily engage themselves in agricultural labour.
+The Irula are famous for their ritualistic practises and produce their own wooden instruments.
 They also observe the Mattu Pongal festival and pay special homage to cows.

-In the Indian tribal belt, the Munda tribes are nomadic hunters who are today employed in various government organizations.
+In the Indian tribal belt, the Munda tribes are nomadic hunters who are today employed in various government organisations.
 Munda people celebrate seasonal festivals such as Phagu, Mage Praba, Karam, and Sarhul.
-They participate in social events and perform traditional folk dances such as the Nupur dance, narrate tales, and dedicate songs to their supreme deity, Sing Bonga.
+They participate in social events, perform traditional folk dances such as the Nupur dance, narrate tales, and dedicate songs to their supreme deity, Sing Bonga.